 Many school leaders shape their perception of parental satisfaction by the interactions that they have with parents.
 But this is generally not representative of how your entire parental base feels, and often, it is skewed towards the very engaged, the “high maintenance” parents, or loudest voice in the room.

-A simple school survey, administered yearly to both your parents and staff, will give you a wealth of information and allow you to understand how the majority of your parents and staff feel about your school.
+A simple school satisfaction survey, administered yearly to both your parents and staff, will give you a wealth of information and allow you to understand how the majority of your parents and staff feel about your school.

 Should you conduct the survey on your own or should you pay to have this done?